adbar/trafilatura/docs/used-by.rst

 .. meta::
     :description lang=en:
-        Trafilatura is used by other software packages and cited in research publications.
-        This page lists projects mentioning the library.
+        Trafilatura is used at several institutions, included in other software packages and cited in research publications.
+This page lists projects and publications mentioning the library.

-Trafilatura is used by other software packages and cited in research publications.
-This page lists projects mentioning the library.
+Trafilatura is used at several institutions, included in other software packages and cited in research publications.
+This page lists projects and publications mentioning the library.

-To add further projects, please `edit this page <https://github.com/adbar/trafilatura/edit/master/docs/used-by.rst>`_ and suggest changes.
+To add further references, please `edit this page <https://github.com/adbar/trafilatura/edit/master/docs/used-by.rst>`_ and suggest changes.